-Section 7 (1) (c) read with Schedule I of the Central GST Act, 2017 specifies services which are transaction shall be treated as supply even when these are cleared or transferred without consideration, and the business is liable to pay GST.
+Section 7 (1) (c) read with Schedule I of the Central GST Act, 2017 specifies services which are made or agreed to made without a consideration.
+Thus, the following transaction will be subject to GST, even if there is no consideration.

-Permanent transfer/ disposal of business assets where input tax credit has been availed.
+• Permanent transfer/ disposal of business assets where input tax credit has been availed.